Skip to content

 Leslie is active in the community and serves on the Boards for the Virginia Arts Festival and the Sandler Center Foundation.
 She is also a member of Virginia Beach Vision and a volunteer for the Children’s Hospital of the King’s Daughter.

-Mrs. Laura Fulton, Secretary/Treasurer
+Mrs. Laura Fulton, Vice-Chair

 Laura earned her undergraduate degree in Sociology at the University of Mary Washington and went on to receive her Masters Degree in Health Sciences in Gerontology at George Mason University.
 Before taking time off to raise a family, Laura enjoyed a successful career in senior living working at two different assisted living communities in Northern Virginia as the Activities Director.
 Laura also worked for Hospices of the National Capitol Region as well as the Agency on Aging in both Fairfax ans Richmond, VA.